[I]t just is not possible in politics for a Vice President to "chart out his own course."—Richard M. Nixon

 Formed in the 1930s to investigate the activities of Nazi and Communist organizations in the United States, HUAC had also served as a forum for attacks on Jews, civil libertarians, and labor union activists.
 By the late 1940s, the committee had a tarnished reputation as an ineffective and irresponsible group that was more dedicated to attracting publicity than to preserving American security.
 But, with public anxiety on the rise, HUAC members had the opportunity to lead the fight against domestic communism.
 Nixon took little part in the committee's investigations of Hollywood during 1947, but he became the leading figure in its highly publicized investigation of Alger Hiss.

 Even a seat in the United States Senate, however, could not entirely satisfy the restless Californian.
-In 1951, he embarked on a national speaking tour, delivering forty-nine speeches in twenty-two states.
+In 1951 he embarked on a national speaking tour, delivering 49 speeches in 22 states.
 His travels boosted his already rising popularity with Republicans, and he was soon regarded as the party's most popular speaker.
 During these speeches, Nixon also showed his dexterity at reaching out to the different factions within the party.
-In the early 1950s, Republicans were deeply divided between the conservative party regulars, usually known as the Old Guard and personified by Ohio Senator Robert Taft, and the more liberal eastern wing of the party, led by Thomas Dewey of New York.
+In the early 1950s, Republicans were deeply divided between the conservative party regulars, usually known as the Old Guard and personified by Ohio senator Robert Taft, and the more liberal eastern wing of the party, led by Thomas Dewey of New York.
 Nixon's anticommunism appealed to conservatives, but his firm internationalism and moderate views on domestic policy also made him popular with more liberal audiences.
 This ability to appeal to the party as a whole would serve him well in the future.
-By 1952, people were already thinking of him as a national candidate.
-Any Republican presidential nominee would be under tremendous pressure to "balance" the ticket by finding a vice-presidential candidate who would be acceptable in both the East and the Midwest.
+By 1952 people were already thinking of him as a national candidate.
+Any Republican presidential nominee would be under tremendous pressure to "balance" the ticket by finding a vice presidential candidate who would be acceptable in both the East and the Midwest.
 Richard Nixon's consensus approach to Republican politics positioned him to fill that role.

 The Eisenhower Team